-It is important to let students know how to fill out the FAFSA so they can pursue postsecondary education with as much financial aid as possible.
-This year, there are changes that make it easier for youth experiencing homelessness and youth from foster care to complete the FAFSA.
+The 2024-2025 FAFSA launched on December 31st, 2023, which is a three-month delay from the usual date of October 1.
+This shortens the amount of time for students and families to make an informed financial decision about colleges.
+It is important to let students know how to fill out the FAFSA as soon as possible, so they can pursue postsecondary education with as much financial aid as possible.
+There are many new changes to the 2024-2025 FAFSA, including full implementation of homeless and foster youth provisions.
 Direct outreach to all students is crucial, since many students may be experiencing homelessness or in foster care, but have not yet been identified by school staff.
 The FAFSA can be a way to identify these students and provide them with additional support.

 The email template below can be used by school district liaisons, high school counselors, service providers, and financial aid administrators to inform students that the FAFSA is available, and specific steps to help them complete the application.
 We made this resource available as a template that may be edited to meet the specific needs of your students and your organization/school.